TsotneDarjania/nextjs-sanity-starter/README.md

-This starter is Intented for Digido's brilliant programmers who has the honor of making a project using
+This starter is Intented for Digido's brilliant programmers who has the honor of making a project using NextJS 14 + Sanity
 # NextJS 14 + Sanity Starter

-This repository is a starter template for building web applications with Sanity CMS and Next.js 14

-To begin, follow these steps to set up your Sanity project:
+This repository is a starter template for building web applications with Sanity CMS and Next.js 14 To begin, follow these steps to set up your Sanity project:

 ## Deployment
 To begin, follow these steps to set up your Sanity project:

 #### STEP 1.
 Create a New Project
 First, you need to register on Sanity and create your account.
 Then, you need to create a new project.
 For that, you can run this command: